 - Bring a small bottle of water to drink during the walk

-Dogs are welcome on all walks, but please keep them on a short lead and under control at all times.
+Dogs are welcome on all walks, but must be kept on a short lead and under control at all times.